Dresden – Love At First Sight

 For those of you who read my blogs, you will know I love the quirky and the unusual so when I heard about the Kunsthofpassage, I simply had to visit.

-Located in the Neustadt this is a chain of courtyards lined with cafes and art galleries and, all with strange and somewhat Salvadore Dahli “esque” designs.
+Located in the Neustadt this is a chain of courtyards lined with cafes and art galleries, all with strange and somewhat Salvadore Dahli “esque” designs.

 There is the Courtyard of the Elements, the Hof der Elemente, with its drainpipes shaped like musical instruments on the façade.
 As it rains they create their own music.